arjun555/zendesk-ticket-viewer/README.md

     - Button to view tickets.
 Clicking this will initiate the API call to gather tickets
 - Tickets
     - Displays (upto) 25 tickets on the page.
-    - If there are more tickets then a `next` button is displayed at the bottom of the page.
+    - If there are more tickets, a `next` button is displayed at the bottom of the page.
 When clicked, a call is made to request the next batch of tickets.
     - Conversely, a `previous` button is displayed if it is possible to view the previous set of 25 tickets.
     - Clicking on the Ticket's Subject title will expand to show more details about that particular ticket.
 The ticket's status and description are displayed.
 - Errors